centreon/centreon-documentation/cloud/monitoring/basic-objects/timeperiods.md

 ## Definition

 Time periods define a time interval for each day of the week.
-They enable the functionality of the scheduler over a given period of time.
-They apply to two types of actions:
+They enable the execution of check commands over a given period of time.

-* The execution of check commands
-* The sending of notifications.

 ## Configuration